- Admissions to the Master's Degree Programmes at Hanken 2015

 1. Read all of the information on this page carefully.
 Make sure that you fulfil the admission requirements for the programme you are applying to.
 Since you can only apply to one Master's Degree Programme at Hanken per year it is important to familiarise yourself with the programmes on offer so that you can make an informed choice.

 2. Book a time for the GMAT or GRE test and possible language tests.
-It is your responsibility to make sure that you take the test(s) well enough in advance for it/them to arrive in time.
+It is your responsibility to make sure that you take the test(s) well enough in advance for the test score reports to arrive in time.

 4. Start collecting the required enclosures in time.
 Make sure that you follow the guidelines and the country specific requirements.
 Incomplete applications will not be processed.